-- 12.36 The risk of flooding can come from various sources which include rivers (fluvial flooding) overloaded sewers (sewer flooding), rainfall or extreme weather events which can cause ground water flooding (where the water table rises) and surface water flooding (where excess water is unable to soak into the ground or water drainage infrastructure). - 12.37 The Council has completed a strategic flood risk assessment (SFRA) level 1, which considers the above sources of flooding and establishes the flood zones in the borough.
-Flood zones are categorised by the likelihood of flooding, with flood zone 1 being the least likely, then flood zone 2 and 3a and finally flood zones 3a and 3b, which are what [MM82] is known as the functional flood plain - those areas of land in the borough that are most likely to flood when excessive water cannot be contained by rivers or streams.
+- 12.39 The risk of flooding can come from various sources which include rivers (fluvial flooding) overloaded sewers (sewer flooding), rainfall or extreme weather events which can cause ground water flooding (where the water table rises) and surface water flooding (where excess water is unable to soak into the ground or water drainage infrastructure). - 12.40 The Council has completed a strategic flood risk assessment (SFRA) level 1, which considers the above sources of flooding and establishes the flood zones in the borough.
+Flood zones are categorised by the likelihood of flooding, with flood zone 1 being the least likely, then flood zone 2 and 3a and finally flood zone 3b, which is known as the functional flood plain those areas of land in the borough that are most likely to flood when excessive water cannot be contained by rivers or streams.
 National guidance sets out what types of development would be appropriate in each flood zone.
-It is important to protect the functional flood plain and ensure its capacity to attenuate periodic flood events is not compromised.

-12.38 Areas identified at high risk of flooding from other sources, where evidence exists, will be treated with equal weighting.
-All development proposals should look to manage the risk of flooding responsibly and explore the opportunity to reduce this risk.
-Development should not increase the risk of flooding in its immediate vicinity or for the site itself.
-Areas identified at risk of flooding from other sources will be treated with equal weighting.
-Development must not increase the risk of flooding within the development site nor in the surrounding area, and should look to manage the risk of flooding responsibly, and explore the opportunity to reduce overall flood risks, on and off site.
+It is important to protect the functional flood plain and ensure its capacity to attenuate periodic flood events is not compromised. - 12.41 Areas identified at risk of flooding from other sources will be treated with equal weighting.
+Development must not increase the risk of flooding within the development site or in the surrounding area, and should look to manage the risk of flooding responsibly, and explore the opportunity to reduce overall flood risks, on and off site.